 These old fashioned banana split recipes make delicious frozen desserts that will bring rave reviews from your family and friends.
-Everyone remembers eating their first banana split and you're sure to remember eating these!
-They're so easy to make and with their all-natural ingredients, they're good for you too.
+Everyone remembers eating their first banana split, and you're sure to remember eating these!
+They're so easy to make and with all-natural ingredients, they're good for you too.

 The Dispenser's Formulary or Soda Water Guide (1915)

 Slice a banana in two.
 Place a spoonful of vanilla ice cream in the center, and top off with maraschino cherries, and pour cherry syrup over it.
 Price, 15 cents.